-In accordance with the Industrial Competitiveness Enhancement Act (Act No. 98 of 2013), JFC provides interest subsidies and lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses who are going to implement business adaptation certified by competent ministers for the purpose of improving business productivity in order to enhance industrial competitiveness.
+Pursuant to the Act on Strengthening Industrial Competitiveness, JFC provides interest subsidies and lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved business entities that are going to implement business adaptation approved by competent ministers.

-Overview of Operations to Facilitate Development and Supply Promotion, etc.
+Overview of Operations to Facilitate Development and Supply, etc. Promotion

-In accordance with the Act on Promotion of Developing/Supplying and Introducing Systems Making Use of Specified Advanced Information Communication Technologies (Act No. 37 of 2020), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses that are going to develop, supply, etc. systems that make use of specified advanced information communication technologies or develop specified semiconductor production facilities, etc. certified by competent ministers.
+Pursuant to the Act on Promotion of Developing/Supplying and Introducing Systems Making Use of specific Advanced Information Communication Technologies (Act No. 37 of 2020), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved business entities that are going to develop, supply, etc. systems that make use of specific advanced information communication technologies or maintenance, etc. specific semiconductor production facilities approved by competent ministers.